Mother Jones' resident Gen Z'ers take on Taylor Swift's new album

 AW: YUP.

-SVP: Taylor’s always been one to talk about misogyny in her music (and life), but this is the first time she’s ever done it effectively.
+SVP: Taylor’s always been one to talk about misogyny in her music (and life), but this is the first time I feel it’s been done effectively.

 Track 13: “epiphany”